1. Digital Health Apps/Software

 • If a health care professional was found liable of a damage (or injury) which was caused by a fault or inaccuracy with the software or the final product/app, the health care professional could have a recovery right to seek damages from the software producer, unless the agreement between them stablished a limitation (such as an “as it is” clause).
 Accordingly, clauses regarding liabilities and liability waivers should be carefully drafted when commercialising digital health products/apps.

 As for the infringements regarding medical devices regulation, article 112 provides the list of infringements and classifies them as minor, serious and very serious.
 According to said provision the classification is made attending to the following criteria: (i) risk to the health; (ii) amount of any potential benefit to be obtained; (iii) severity of the health and social disorder caused; (iv) generalization of the infringement; (v) and recurrence.
-The sanctions which may be imposed depend on the particular infringement and may vary from €6,000 to €1,000,000 and even surpassing said quantity to a maximum of five times the value of the products and services which have been part of the infringement.
+The fines range from €6,000 to €1,000,000 and even surpassing said quantity to a maximum of five times the value of the products and services which have been part of the infringement.
 However, the maximum of each sanction will only be imposed if the infringement act has caused direct damage to the public health or created a serious and direct risk to the public health.

 In cases of serious or very serious infringements, the sanction will be published in the corresponding official journal, and in cases of very serious infringements, the corresponding authority could order the temporary closing of the corresponding installation for up to 5 years.